Skip to content

 Share article

-If you can’t hang up the laundry immediately after washing, the question quickly arises: How much time can actually pass before the damp clothes have to be removed from the machine?
-Dr. Bernd Glassl from the German Cosmetic, Toiletry, Perfumery and Detergent Association (IKW), head of the household care department, recommends: “The sooner the laundry is hung up or put in the dryer, the better.”
-In his experience, a time frame of 20 to 30 minutes after the program ends is still within the safe zone.
+If you don’t get to hanging the laundry immediately after washing, the question quickly arises: How much time can actually pass before the damp clothes need to come out of the machine?
+Dr. Bernd Glassl from the German Cosmetic, Toiletry, Perfumery and Detergent Association (IKW), recommends: “The sooner the laundry is hung up or put in the dryer, the better.”
+In his experience, a time span of 20 to 30 minutes after the program ends is still within the safe zone.

 Forgetting the laundry risks more than just wrinkles.
-“The laundry should be hung up or put in the dryer as soon as possible after the wash cycle ends,” Glassl explains.
-If it stays too long in the closed drum, the humidity inside increases, creating an ideal environment for bacteria.
+“The laundry should be hung up to dry or put in the dryer as soon as possible after the wash program ends,” Glassl explains.
+If it stays too long in the closed drum, the humidity inside increases–the ideal climate for bacteria.

 Therefore, the expert advises not only emptying the drum after washing but also leaving the door or lid of the washing machine open for at least an hour.
 Additionally, the “detergent drawer” should be opened.
 Glassl explains: “This prevents the laundry from becoming heavily wrinkled and also stops bacteria from multiplying in the damp environment, which can lead to unpleasant odors.”